Gynaecology: Surgeries

-Gynaecologists may employ medical and/or surgical treatments, depending on the medical condition they are treating.
-Pre- and post-operative medical management often employs drug therapies, such as antibiotics, diuretics, antihypertensives, and antiemetics.
-Additionally, gynaecologists make frequent use of specialised hormone-modulating therapies (such as Clomifene citrate and hormonal contraception) to treat disorders of the female genital tract that are responsive to pituitary or gonadal signals.
+Gynaecologists may use medical and/or surgical treatments, depending on the medical condition they are treating.
+Pre- and post-operative medical management often utilises drug therapies, such as antibiotics, diuretics, antihypertensives, and antiemetics.
+Additionally, gynaecologists make frequent use of specialized hormone-modulating therapies (such as Clomifene citrate and hormonal contraception) to treat disorders of the female genital tract that are responsive to pituitary or gonadal signals.

-Surgery is commonly used to treat gynaecology conditions.
-In the past, gynaecologists were not considered "surgeons", although this point has always been the source of controversy.
-Modern advancements in general surgery and gynaecology, have blurred the lines of distinction.
-The rise of sub-specialties within gynaecology which are primarily surgical in nature (for example urogynaecology and gynaecological oncology) have strengthened the reputations of gynaecologists as surgical practitioners, and many surgeons and surgical societies have come to view gynaecologists as peers.
+Surgery can be used to treat gynaecology conditions.
+In the past, gynaecologists were not considered "surgeons", although this is the source of controversy.
+Modern advancements in general surgery and gynaecology, mean there is now less of a distinction.
+The rise of sub-specialties within gynaecology which are primarily surgical in nature (for example urogynaecology and gynaecological oncology) have strengthened the reputations of gynaecologists as surgical practitioners.
 Gynaecologists are now eligible for fellowship in both the American College of Surgeons and Royal Colleges of Surgeons, and many newer surgical textbooks include chapters on (at least basic) gynaecological surgery.

 Some of the more common operations that gynaecologists perform include: